Krasper707/NPTEL-Courses/Research Methodology/week3/week3.md

 Anscombe's quartet is a group of datasets (x, y) that have the same mean, standard deviation, and regression line, but which are qualitatively different

 ---

+- A model emulates the process given  the operating conditions,parameters and physical properties.